ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 # Working with Git in the Eclipse Orion Web IDE
 {: #git_web_ide}

-When you use the Eclipse Orion {{site.data.keyword.webide}}, you don't need the Git terminal: you can run many common Git commands in the Web IDE.
+You can run many common Git commands in the Eclipse Orion {{site.data.keyword.webide}}.

 No matter where you code, you can use this quick reference to do common tasks.
+When possible, Git commands are shown with their equivalents in the Web IDE.

 ## Create a local branch
 {: #create_branch}